kisenon

 2. Create a project

-A project is the unit of isolation — your tenant, your billing, your branches.
+A project is the unit of isolation — your storage, your branches, your endpoints.
+Projects belong to your organization.
 Click New project, give it a name, pick a region.
+The region selector defaults to Auto (nearest) — see Regions.

 A main branch is auto-created.
 Branches are pointers to copy-on-write storage; creating one costs nothing but a database row.